takahser/nem-library-docs/docs/documentation/node.md

     readonly name: string;

     /**
-     * The public key used to identify the node.
+    * The public account used to identify the node.
     */
-    readonly publickey: string;
+    readonly publicAccount: PublicAccount;
 }

 ```